Kung Fu Panda 2 (video game): Gameplay

 The gameplay styles of Kung Fu Panda 2 differ across game platforms.
 In the Kinect version, a player's body movements are used to control Po, and the player is able to perform basic kung fu moves, like punches, kicks and blocks.
 If the player jumps, Po will jump and also double-kick.
 The player can use these moves to wear out enemies.
 To finish the enemy, the player can use several kinds of kung fu techniques, such as the flowing form.
 Because the player can only use body movements to control Po, the player is not able to move around without also moving Po.

 In the PlayStation 3 version of the game, the player can move Po around, and can use moves similar to the game based on the original film to defeat enemies.

 Reception

 Unlike the first game, Kung Fu Panda 2 received generally mixed to negative reviews from critics.
 Metacritic calculated a score of 50 out of 100 for the Xbox 360 version based on 18 reviews.
 The DS version was received a little better, scoring a rating of 59.
 The game fared worse with a rating of 31/100 for the PS3 version from 7 critics.
 On GameSpot, the game received a poorer rating, receiving only 3.5 out of 10 points.
-The game received a slightly more positive score on IGN, receiving 6.5 out 10 points.
+The game received a slightly more positive score on IGN, receiving 6.5 out of 10 points.
 However, IGN gave the PlayStation 3 version of the game a low score, giving it only 3.5 points.
 Play also gave the game a 20%.